VectorZeroAI/ZeroGrapics/README.md

 Colum 3 has a vector describing the coordinates of the "pull point" of the line.
 Colum 4 describes how hard the point pulls.
 Colum 5 describes the changes.
 It does so in this way: {[time before the change;the duration of change;the new values for changeable parameters];[...]...}
+Colum 6 has the thickness of line as one number
+Colum 7 has the color of line in a vector of 3 numbers.